 Dr Erika Gonzalez is an Associate Professor in Translating and Interpreting and a Senior Fellow at Advance HE (SFHEA).Erika has two decades of experience teaching translation and interpreting at undergraduate and postgraduate level in Europe and Australia.
-Her research focuses on the professionalisation of community interpreting and the impact that language barriers have on non-English speakers.
-Erika was a pioneer in the implementation of community interpreting courses in the North of Spain, and worked with local authorities and academia to promote the quality of interpreting services.
-Erika´s research and work focuses on the promotion of professional interpreting services to ensure fair access to the system for those who cannot communicate in the language/s of their host societies.
+Her research focuses on the professionalisation of community interpreting & translation, and the impact language barriers have on non-English speakers.
+Erika´s research and work focuses on the promotion of professional interpreting & translation services to ensure fair access to the system for those who cannot communicate in the language/s of their host societies.

 - PhD in Linguistics (University of New South Wales)

 - Master by Research (Universidad del Pais Vasco)

 - Master in Specialised Translation (Universidad de Valladolid)

 - Certificate in Medical Interpreting (University of Massachusetts)

 - Bachelor in Translating & Interpreting (Universidad de Valladolid)

 Erika worked as a legal interpreter in Spain with English-speaking migrants and asylum seekers (mainly with the Sub-Saharan population).
 Currently she is also an active senior conference interpreter who has worked at high-level international meetings such as the Antarctic Treaty Consultative Meeting; the Commission for the Conservation of Antarctic Marine Living Resources; the International Counter-Improvised Explosive Device Leaders Forum and Cochlear Australia among many others.
 Erika also holds Advanced Translator professional credentials.